-Sustainability is foundational to the way we do business – and it’s incorporated in our company’s vision statement: Together, Creating Sustainable Value.
-Simply put, we are committed to creating positive social and economic benefits for our stakeholders everywhere we do business.
+Sustainability is foundational to the way we do business – and it’s incorporated in our company’s vision of Together, Creating Sustainable Value.
+We are committed to creating positive social and economic benefits for our stakeholders everywhere we do business.
 We believe in having a lasting positive impact on people’s lives, and in leaving the areas where we operate in as good, or better, condition than when we arrived.
-While we are proud of our success to date, we strive for continuous improvement, and we know that we can always do better.
+While we are proud of our success to date, we strive for continuous improvement, and we believe that we can always do better.

-Over the past year, we were faced with a number of challenges.
-In response, we will continue to refine our policies and practices for environmental stewardship; improve our community relationships; and work to ensure the health and safety of our employees, contractors, partners and neighbouring communities.
+Over this past year, we were faced with a number of challenges.
+In response, we will continue to refine our policies and practices for environmental stewardship, strengthen our community relationships, and work to ensure the health and safety of our employees, contractors, partners and neighbouring communities.

 Strategy and Governance for Uncertain Markets

 Facing a sixth consecutive year of volatility in commodity prices, we adopted a decentralized operational model that drives costs down and we seek efficiencies wherever possible.
 The mines now have increased accountability for local operations, and we maintained our commitment to local hiring and local sourcing of goods and services.
 The resulting job losses and other adjustments were challenging, but they were necessary to maintain the sustainability of our business.